Never Can Say Goodbye (Gloria Gaynor album): History

-The album features three hit singles – "Honey Bee", "Never Can Say Goodbye", and "Reach Out, I'll Be There" – which are featured full-length on the album's first side in a 19-minute disco suite, then a famous first devised by Tom Moulton (not credited on the record itself).
-This album version of "Never Can Say Goodbye" features double drum beats during the verse links, which is not heard in the single version.
-Gloria Gaynor also was involved in the songwriting of two tracks, including "Real Good People".
+The album includes three hit singles – "Honey Bee", "Never Can Say Goodbye", and "Reach Out, I'll Be There" – which are in full-length six minute versions on the album's first side in a 19-minute disco suite, then a famous first devised by Tom Moulton (not credited on the record itself).
+The album version of "Never Can Say Goodbye" has double drum beats during the verse links, which is not heard in the single version.
+Gloria Gaynor was involved in the songwriting of two tracks, including "Real Good People".

 The album was remastered and reissued with bonus tracks in 2010 by Big Break Records.